AlexRod34/ECE4180-RetroPie-Gaming-Console/README.md

     sudo ./retropie_setup.sh
     # go to basic install
     #setup autoboot to emulation station

+The core components needed for RetroPie to function are:

+- **RetroArch:** Frontend for the libretro api, necessary for most emulators to run.
+- **EmulationStation:** Frontend for sorting and launching all of your games.
+- **RetroPie Menu:** Menu in emulationstation for simpler configuration of your system.
+- **Runcommand:** The runcommand launch menu that assists launching your games with proper configurations see related wiki page [HERE](https://github.com/RetroPie/RetroPie-Setup/wiki/runcommand).

 ### Install Virtual Gamepad (Must Be Run As Root!)